AVEDA Comforting Tea

 Now, I’m an avid coffee drinker.
 I can not function as a human in the morning without having a cup of freshly made coffee.
 My son, bless his heart, wakes up every weekday morning at 5:40 am to make me a cup before I wake up.
 Have a mentioned before that he’s only 10?
 He actually set an alarm on his phone to wake up and make me a cup.
 I couldn’t ask for a better son!

-I actually found a french press at a thrift store I went to and brought it.
+I actually found a french press at a thrift store I went to and bought it.
 I’ve always wanted one because they look so fancy-like.
-Now I actually had a usage to purchase one.
+Now I actually have a reason to purchase one.
 I have a 3-cup and 8-cup Bodum french press.

 This tea is great especially if you don’t want to drink coffee late in the evening because it is caffeine-free.